nicklaswerge/nicklaswerge.github.io/_pages/cv.md

 * Talk at [DeLTA Lab](https://sites.google.com/diku.edu/delta) "Denmark Learning Theory and Applications", 2021
 * Talk at [VALPRED](https://wintenberger.fr/VALPRED.html) 3 Workshop on "Prediction and Validation", 2021
 * Talk at [CIRM](https://www.cirm-math.com) Conference on "New Results on Time Series and their Statistical Applications", 2020

+## Miscellaneous
+* "Sometimes I’ll start a sentence and I don’t even know where it’s going.
+I just hope I find it along the way."
+Michael Scott, The Office (US).